La Sportiva Wildcat 3.0 Review Facts

 Leather-like overlays on the shoe’s upper enhance midfoot lockdown.
 The foot remains snugly in place, yet doesn’t feel restricted or crammed.
 The heel cup is designed to prevent heel slippage, while the asymmetrical lacing harness helps to lock the foot down and keep it stable throughout your entire run.
 This shoe provides a ton of underfoot cushioning at the expense of a bit of stability.
 While still considered a relatively stable shoe, between the padding and high stack height, the Wildcat doesn’t deliver as much stability as some other trail shoes on the market.

 The Wildcat 3.0 has a heel-to-toe drop of 12mm, which is definitely in the high drop range.
 Whether you perform better in a low or high drop shoe is simply a matter of personal opinion.
-Every runner is different; drop is definitely not a one-size-fits-all factor.
+Every runner is different; the drop is definitely not a one-size-fits-all factor.
 With a high drop shoe, you have the benefit of a ton of cushioning.
-On the down side, you lose a bit of the shoe’s stability.
+On the downside, you lose a bit of the shoe’s stability.

 -La Sportiva's brand-exclusive EVA foam MEMlex